camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 Note1: This enumeration is also defined in `event-subscription-template.yaml` (placed in [Commonalities/artifacts/camara-cloudevents](/artifacts/camara-cloudevents) directory).

-Note2: The "subscription-updates" notification is not counted in the `subscriptionMaxEvents`. (for example, if a client request set `subscriptionMaxEvents` to 2, it can  receive 2 notifications, besides the notifications sent for "subscription-updates").
+Note2: The "subscription-updated" notification is not counted in the `subscriptionMaxEvents`. (for example, if a client request set `subscriptionMaxEvents` to 2, it can  receive 2 notifications, besides the notifications sent for "subscription-updates").

 ### 3.4. `subscription-ended` event